nihuo76/GCNN_new/README.md

-# Depends on pytorch-geometric package
+# Depends on pytorch-geometric package which can be downloaded at https://pytorch-geometric.readthedocs.io